apify/actor-scraper/docs/web-scraper/tutorial.md

 ![start url input](./static/the-start-url.png "Adding new Start URL.")

 ### Crawling the website with Pseudo URLs
+What is a Pseudo URL?
+Let me explain.
 Before we can start scraping the actor details, we need to find all the links to the details.
-If the links follow a set structure, we can use Pseudo URLs to do just that.
+If the links follow a set structure, we can use a certain pattern to describe this structure.
+And that's what a Pseudo URL is.
+A pattern that describes a URL structure.
 By setting a Pseudo URL, all links that follow the given structure will automatically be added to the crawling queue.

-To find the structure, open some of the actor details in the store.
-You'll find that the URLs always follow the same pattern:
+Let's see an example.
+To find the pattern, open some of the actor details in the store.
+You'll find that the URLs are always structured the same:

 ```
 https://apify.com/{OWNER}/{NAME}